hoelzro/queqiao/README.md

 are typical named after astronomy/space terms (Telescope for unit testing, Orbit for MVC web development), so I figured a celestial bridge would be the perfect name for this project.

+# How do I say "queqiao?"

+It sounds kind of like _chweh-cheeow_.
+For my butchered pronunciation, check http://hoelz.ro/projects/queqiao for my pronunciation of the word.

 # Why Lua?

 Several reasons, actually.